What is Ratio Analysis?

-- Return on Total Equity has jumped primarily due to decrease in denominator – Shareholder’s equity (increase in treasury stock because of buy back and also because of accumulated losses that flow through the Shareholder’s Equity)
+- Return on Total Equity has jumped primarily due to a decrease in the denominator – Shareholder’s equity (increase in treasury stock because of buyback and also because of accumulated losses that flow through the Shareholder’s Equity)

 #19 – Return on Equity or Return on Owner’s Equity